-- If non-standard building envelope and structural assemblies are being used for the project and team has approval to proceed from SCA, submit an LCA Assessment Report using Athena, that includes the following: - Individual and total areas for each building envelope, roof, and structural assembly. - Compliant and complete LCA results for the baseline and proposed case. - Description of LCA assumptions, scope, characterization model (e.g., TRACI), and analysis process for baseline and proposed building. - The service life assumed for the baseline and proposed building assemblies. - Table showing the percent of impact change for all impact indicators between the baseline and proposed buildings. - Narrative describing the differences between the baseline and proposed that results in reduced impact. - Submit Life Cycle Impact Reduction, Whole Building LCA Credit Form
+If non-standard building envelope and structural assemblies are being used for the project and team has approval to proceed from SCA, provide an LCA Assessment Report using Athena, that includes the following:

+- Individual and total areas for each building envelope, roof, and structural assembly. - Compliant and complete LCA results for the baseline and proposed case. - Description of LCA assumptions, scope, characterization model (e.g., TRACI), and analysis process for baseline and proposed building. - The service life assumed for the baseline and proposed building assemblies. - Table showing the percent of impact change for all impact indicators between the baseline and proposed buildings. - Narrative describing the differences between the baseline and proposed that results in reduced impact. - Submit Life Cycle Impact Reduction, Whole Building LCA Credit Form

-Submit an updated LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings.
+• Update the LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings.

-Submit an updated LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings.
+- Update the LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings. - Finalize the LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings that were confirmed during the construction phase.

-- Update and submit a finalized LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings that were confirmed during the construction phase. - Submit the complete and initialed Design Team Certification Form-Construction Phase.
+- Update and finalize the LCA Assessment Report (outlined above) to include any new assemblies, products, and assumptions for the baseline and proposed buildings. - Submit the complete and initialed Design Team Certification Form-Construction Phase.